 Restaurant features: Full bar, superb atmosphere

 If you’re looking for a vibrant and exciting dining experience, give Yügo a try!
 This contemporary eatery on Wellington Street dishes up colourful flavours of the Orient with a uniquely Irish twist.
 Be amazed as you experience a combination of the modern-creative and traditional Asian style of cooking.
 Choose from dahl curries to bao buns.
 Considered one of the hidden gems of Belfast, Yügo is one not-to-be-missed

 Restaurant features: Full bar, amazing décor

 This minimalistic café is located just 5 minutes off campus (by car) and is home to, not only good coffee, but also an exciting all-vegan menu.
 This cosy little café offers sandwiches, wraps, salads, cakes, tray bakes, and many more.
 As a bonus, this café happens to double up as a little grocery shop brimming with vegan goodies from vegan cheese to vegan chilli mayonnaise.
 Your first visit here certainly won’t be the last.

 Restaurant features: Has a vegan grocery section, full vegan café

 Bonus find: The Hungry Vegan

 If you are always on the move and need a quick bite, the owners from the restaurant, “The Honest Vegan”, recently started their new venture “The Hungry Vegan” in which they supply vegan grab-and-go meals to a convenience store near you.
 Currently, their products can be found in the Queen’s University Student Union Shop and selected convenient stores such as Spar and Centra.
-Do check out their Facebook page or Website for more info.
+Do check out their Facebook page for more info.

 BSC (Hons) Biomedical Science| 2nd Year |Malaysia